splunk/splunk-connect-for-snmp/docs/configuration/deployment-configuration.md

 The whole file is divided into the following parts:

-For configuring endpoint for sending SNMP data:
+To configure the endpoint for sending SNMP data:

 - `splunk` - in case you use Splunk Enterprise/Cloud
 - `sim` - in case you use Splunk Observability Cloud.
 More details: [sim configuration](sim-configuration.md)